Updated May 25, 2021 | Published Nov 10, 2018 • 6 min read

 Each issuer has its own terms regarding what qualifies for the rental car coverage that comes with your card.

 Certain Chase cards that earn Ultimate Rewards points, for example (like the ones below), allow cardholders to use rewards to cover their rental fee while still receiving insurance.
 Conversely, some cards may require you to use your card to pay for the rental in full before becoming eligible for insurance.
 Always check with your issuer to fully understand the terms and conditions (before you get to the rental company).

 4 Best Credit Cards With Car Rental Insurance

-When it comes to car rental insurance, certain credit card companies stand out.
+When it comes to auto rental insurance, certain credit card companies stand out.
 Our favorite picks are all from Chase.

 The following travel rewards cards provide primary insurance coverage, have no country restrictions, offer rental car coverage for up to 31 days, and cover loss-of-use fees.
 And if you use Ultimate Rewards points to book your rental, you’ll still receive coverage.